Difference Between Suspension and Debarment

-The difference between debarment and suspension actions will make the difference on how you respond to each action.
+The difference between suspension and debarment from government contracts will impact how you respond to each action.

-Government contractors and individuals often find out the disastrous and deadly mistakes when they respond to proposed debarment or suspension actions but fail to address the critical issues that will help the debarring official to make a favorable decision.
+Government contractors and individuals often find out disastrous and deadly mistakes when they respond to proposed suspension and debarment actions but fail to address the critical issues that will help the debarring official to make a favorable decision.

 - Being placed on the federal debarment list is a more serious action than a suspension